kaist-plrg/spectec-core/documentation/Intro.md

 * *Syntax Highlighting*
   * [VSCode extension: Wasm-SpecTec syntax highlighter](https://marketplace.visualstudio.com/items?itemName=taichimaeda2.spectec-highlight)
   * [Neovim treesitter grammar for P4-SpecTec](https://github.com/KunJeong/tree-sitter-spectec)
+Fonts with custom ligatures for common programming and math symbols can greatly improve the readability of SpecTec's ASCII symbols, such as various arrows and turnstiles.

 ## SpecTec with Examples
 In this section, we showcase the various features of SpecTec by writing a specification for simple toy language.
 We start with a very small language and gradually add new features to it.